Create a teaming interest

 How teaming works

-- A Prime teaming interest says you intend to lead the bid and want subcontractors.
+- Find Subcontractors posts a Prime teaming interest.
+You intend to lead the bid and want subcontractors to join your team.

 Post your interest from the opportunity